 Window coverings or curtains are the best choices to limit light, dust, distractions, and glare.

-Moreover, you can use the same color scheme for the curtains as you chose for your brand.
-Invest in both the thick and thin blinders to ensure optimum lighting.
-Coverings will also limit distractions, and they’ll give your home office a softened look and pleasing ambiance in the morning.
+Moreover, you can use the same color scheme for the curtains you chose for your brand.
+Invest in both thick and thin blinders to ensure optimum lighting.
+Coverings will also limit distractions and give your home office a softened look and a pleasing ambiance in the morning.

 2. Proper positioning of the desk to minimize distractions

 Distractions while working are misleading.
 They negatively impact your focus and attention on a particular task, leading to poor or bad-quality work.
-You won’t achieve the expected results while working with distraction.
+You won’t achieve the desired results while working with distractions.

-To limit distractions, Put your desk perpendicular to the window instead of placing it in front of it.
-Using blinds and curtains will help, but that will also limit the natural light you’re craving for.
+Place your desk perpendicular to the window instead of in front to limit distractions.
+Blinds and curtains will help, but also restrict the natural light you crave.

 3. Using an anti-glare screen protector for the computer: